 On the eighth day of Christmas my IBS gave to me- Bloating and and constipation

 Although hectic, Christmas is a pretty inactive time; most days are filled by sitting around eating food.
 This will cause the digestive system to slow down and if you are prone to bloating, you can almost guarantee you will be suffering.

 Instead, incorporate a 30 minute walk in each day.
 This may sound like a lot by there are 24 hours in the day and so I am sure you could spare 1/2 of one: 15 minutes out and 15 minutes back.

 On the ninth day of Christmas my IBS gave to me- Heartburn

 Heart burn is caused by acid in the stomach coming up your throat.
-If this is something you suffer with then please be aware that the Christmas combination of stress, alcohol, constipation and fatty foods WILL make this worse.
+If this is something you suffer with then please be aware that the Christmas combination of stress, alcohol, constipation, large portion sizes and fatty foods WILL make this worse.
 Just follow the above steps to avoid it.

 On the tenth day of Christmas my IBS gave to me – LOTS of bloating

 This time it was caused by irregular eating.
 Your body loves loves loves regular habits and not eating your 3 meals a day WILL cause bloating.
 Even if you have had a large lunch, then have a light evening meal such as a poached egg on toast, a sandwich or bowl of cereal.

 On the eleventh day of Christmas my IBS gave to me- Bloating, loose stools and lots of wind